jasonbrooks/byo-atomic/README.md

 * Build your own copy of the Atomic Fedora or Atomic CentOS test images, or
 * Compose and serve up updates or different package sets for an Atomic host...

-...then might be the howto for you.
+...then this might be the howto for you.

 Atomic hosts are made of regular, already-built RPMs, composed into trees with rpm-ostree.
 These trees are built into qcow2 images (or into installable ISOs, but I'm not covering that here, yet).